The Eilenberg-MacLane Spectrum of \mathbb{F}_1: Introduction

 \subsubsection{Acknowledgements}

-Thanks to Philip Hackney, Kiran Luecke, Joe Moeller, Viktoriya Ozornova, Eric Peterson, Lorenzo Riva and Martina Rovelli for stimulating conversations regarding this material.
+Thanks to Philip Hackney, Kiran Luecke, Naruki Masuda, Joe Moeller, Viktoriya Ozornova, Eric Peterson, Lorenzo Riva and Martina Rovelli for stimulating conversations regarding this material.
+This work was partially supported by the Simons Foundation, Award ID \#853272.
 This note is dedicated to my advisor Jack Morava.